iondv/framework/docs/en/2_system_description/functionality/cached.md

 ## Setting the adaptive cache

-For advanced configuration of caching settings (such as, query storage time, depth of storage of objects in the cache, etc.) the setting *adaptive object caching* is applied.
+For advanced configuration of cache (such as, query storage time, depth of storage of objects in the cache, etc.) the setting *adaptive object caching* is applied.

 Adaptive cache settings are specified in the deploy.json file in the `"di"` property, in the `memcached` and` redis` components in the `connectOptions` option.

 All the necessary placeholders are listed in the config.json file of the platform repository.

 **NB:** The storage depth of objects in the cache corresponds to the depth of the query for objects from the database, that is, the object stores information about its references, and then in the cache the object graph is obtained, and not the tree.